eHealthAfrica/aether/README.md

   ...
 ```

+Note that you can use wild cards and RegExps here, e.g. `192.168.178.*`.
 You can now configure ODK Collect, using `http://<your IP address>/odk` for the server URL.

 *[Return to TOC](#table-of-contents)*